chikakoo/YuGiOh-LOTD-LE/README.md

 # Credits
 Code was used/modifed from the following locations to get this to work - full credits to them:
-- For code used to write to the savedata.dat and to create the ytd files: https://github.com/thomasneff/YGOLOTDPatchDraft/blob/master/YGOLOTDPatchDraft/FileUtilities.cs
+- For code used to write to the savedata.dat and to create the .ydc files: https://github.com/thomasneff/YGOLOTDPatchDraft/blob/master/YGOLOTDPatchDraft/FileUtilities.cs
 - For code used to fix the checksum of the save file once modified: https://github.com/Arefu/Wolf/blob/d904ca93a84e49dfc86a7c573778f245a194bcd5/Elroy/GameSaveData.cs
 - To MoonlitDeath, for the tutorial on modding in general: https://github.com/MoonlitDeath/Link-Evolution-Editing-Guide/wiki